What are the basics of music marketing?

-It means that your music needs to be available in a variety of different places (online and off) in different formats.
+It means that your music must be available in a variety of places (online and off) in different formats.

-I know that this is a sticking point for some musicians, because they resist the thought of making their music buyable through major distributors like iTunes, Amazon, and so forth.
+I know that this is a sticking point for some musicians, because they resist the thought of making their music findable through major distributors like iTunes, Amazon, and so forth.

 They want to use sites like Bandcamp, which allegedly offer more control.

-But I don’t really see this as a battle between good and evil (Amazon isn’t all evil and Bandcamp isn’t all benevolent).
+But I don’t see this as a battle between good and evil (Amazon isn’t all evil and Bandcamp isn’t all benevolent).

 I see proper music distribution as a necessity.
-If you want to sell music worldwide, you need to make it accessible in as many places as possible.
+If you want to sell music worldwide, you must make it accessible in as many places as possible.

 Why?
-Because not all stores can be accessed across the globe.
+Because not all streaming platforms and stores can be accessed across the globe.

-If you just want to make fans in North America, then options like Bandcamp might be fine, but if you want to create fans across the world, you need to go a step beyond.
+If you just want to make fans in North America, then don’t worry about it, but if you want to create fans across the world, you need to go a step beyond.

-Options might also extend into things like album bundles, promotional packages, or VIP fan packs.
-This is up to you, and should probably be informed by conversations with your fans.
+Creating options can also extend into things like album bundles, promotional packages or VIP fan packs.
+This is up to you, and should probably be informed by conversations (or surveys) with your fans.

 9. Distributed Music Needs to be Promoted